IBM/z-ai-agents/agent-helm-charts/ibm-operations-agent-z-spyre/README.md

 | **CPD_ADMIN_PASSWORD** *(On-prem only)* | Password for the CPD admin user. |
 | **ASSISTANT_API_KEY** *(IBM Cloud only)* | IBM Cloud API key (or service credential) for your Assistant instance. <br> **Use:** Required on Cloud; not used on on-prem (CPD uses `CPD_AUTH_URL` with CPD credentials/tokens). |

-## Install IBM Operations Agent for Z
+## Install IBM Operations Agent for Z - Spyre

 ### Retrieve the entitlement key